adperezmorales/gsoc-wikilinks/gsoc-wikilinks/README.md

 This library must be included in your projects as a dependency.
 Here there are several options:

 * Compile the library and use the jar as dependency
 * Download the code and execute `mvn install` command to install the library in your local repository.
-Then add the maven dependency to yout project.
+Then add the maven dependency to your project.

 The dependency information is as follow: